Population-Transcriptomics/pairedBamToBed12/docs/content/tools/pairedbamtobed12.rst

 ==========================================================================
 Default behavior
 ==========================================================================
-by default it processes a ‘properly paired’ pair of reads (mapped on the same chromosome) into a single BED12 line, where the start position is the 5′ end of Read 1 and the stop position is the 3′ end of Read 2.
+By default it processes a *properly paired* pair of reads (mapped on the same chromosome) into a single BED12 line, where the start position is the 5′ end of Read 1 and the stop position is the 3′ end of Read 2.
 The BED12 blocks are used to indicate positions where the reads match, and the